Tubbz-alt/Rainbow-Table-1/README.md

 # Rainbow-Table
-Rainbow table implemented in Haskell.
-The goal of this assignment was to create a rainbow table which is able to crack a password given some hash.
-The user first have to generate the table and then feed a hash value.
-The assignment was done to better understand Haskell.
+The goal was to create a rainbow table which is able to crack a password given some hash value as an input.
+The user first has to generate the table and then feed a hash value.
+The motivation was to gain better understanding of Hasekll.

 Files: